 After plenty of rumours, Ultra HD Blu-ray is now official.

-The official spec, name and logo have been confirmed, and we can look forward to players and discs being unveiled in September at IFA 2015 in Berlin.
-The Blu-ray Disc Association has announced that manufacturers can apply for an Ultra HD licence from August 24th 2015 and expects compatible hardware to be in stores for the holiday season.
+The official spec, name and logo was confirmed in May, and we were treated to a number of 4K Ultra HD Blu-ray players at IFA 2015 in September.
+The Blu-ray Disc Association announced that manufacturers could apply for an Ultra HD licence from August 2015, with compatible hardware and discs expected to be in stores by Christmas.

 We've spoken exclusively to Ron Martin, Blu-ray Disc Association board member and Panasonic Hollywood Labs VP, who revealed some more details on prices and release dates.